Nanyang Polytechnic student admits to filming man in campus toilet

 He had used his phone to take a video of the unidentified victim, who was using the toilet at the time of the incident, with the intention to cause harassment.

-Mandolang then decided to take a video of him, said Deputy Public Prosecutor Kenneth Chin.
+When the victim entered the washroom and went into the cubicle next to him, Mandolang decided to take a video of him, said Deputy Public Prosecutor Kenneth Chin.

 The victim noticed Mandolang's phone when he looked up while relieving himself.